JohnnyDuffy/DataPortfolio/Bike Share Case-study/README.md

-Here I took publicly available data from a Bike share company, and looked to answer a few questions:
+Here I took publicly available data from a Bike share company, and looked to answer a few questions:                         :warning: Work in Progress! :rescue_worker_helmet:

   * How do customers with annual memberships differ from one-time users?
   * What kind of trends do we notice in customer behaviour?